zerothi/fdict/README.md

 assignments.

+There are various ways to access the data in a dictionary.

+1. Accessing specific keys may be exercised using

+        use dictionary
+        type(dictionary_t) :: dict
+        type(variable_t) :: var
+        integer :: i
+		real :: r
+		logical :: success
+        dict = ('KEY'.kv.1)
+		call assign(r, dict, 'KEY', success=success)
+		if ( .not. success ) call assign(i, dict, 'KEY', success=success)
+		call assign(var, dict, 'KEY')

+   Since values in dictionaries are stored using `variable_t` we have to follow the limitations of that implementation.
+Therefore it may be better to always use a temporary `variable_t` to retrieve the values stored.
+This will remove a redundant lookup in the dictionary.

+2. Users may find the `.key.` and `.value.` operators which only acts on the first element of the dictionary (which may be a surprise).
+This is only useful for looping dictionaries.

+        use dictionary
+        type(dictionary_t) :: dict, dict_first
+        type(variable_t) :: var
+        character(DICTIONARY_KEY_LENGTH) :: key
+        integer :: i
+		real :: r
+		logical :: success
+        dict = ('KEY'.kv.1)
+		dict = dict // ('KEY1'.kv.3)

+        ! start looping
+        dict_first = .first. dict
+	    do while ( .not. (.empty. dict_first) )
+		   ! now .key. and .value. could be used: key = .key. dict_first
+		   call assign(var, dict_first)
+		   !
+Get next dictionary entry
+		   dict_first = .next. dict_first
+        end while

 Note that the dictionary can also contain _any_ data type.

 However, if it needs to do custom data-types the programmer needs to